4-H Youth Development

 - Encourage the adoption of healthier eating habits.

-- Increased physical activities.
+- Increase physical activities.

 - Engage teens to empower their peers and families to help establish sustainable habits for their families and communities.